Section 1. NAME. The name of this corporation is Open Source Initiative.

 Section 2.
 HIGH VOTE REQUIREMENT.
 If any provision of these bylaws requires the vote of a larger proportion of the board than is otherwise required by law, that provision may not be altered, amended, or repealed except by that greater vote.

-I certify that I am the duly elected and acting Secretary of Open Source Initiative, a California nonprofit public benefit corporation, that the above bylaws, consisting of 12 pages, are the bylaws of this corporation as adopted by the board of directors on March 12, 2011, and that they have not been amended or modified since that date.
+I certify that I, Patrick Masson, am the duly elected and acting Secretary of Open Source Initiative, a California nonprofit public benefit corporation, that the above bylaws, consisting of 12 pages, are the bylaws of this corporation as adopted by the board of directors on November 6th, 2011, and that they have not been amended or modified since that date.